Have you ever heard that you can become a National Geographic Certified Educator? Keep reading this post to learn how and why you should do it!

 We had to review the reflections of other participants, and our reflections were also reviewed!
 It was the first time I got useful peer-review feedback!

 Time Needed: Approximately 8-10 hours

-In the final phase of certification, we contributed to two discussions, submitted a capstone project and a community assignment.
+In the final certification phase, we contributed to two discussions and submitted a capstone project and a community assignment.
 We needed to present how our chosen activities reflect the attitudes, skills, and knowledge of the NG Learning Framework.
 We also needed to explain how they fit in with our personal identity, values, or philosophy as an educator.
 The capstone submission was a multimedia reflection form.
 This multimedia reflection form included 2-6 photos of student work, a 2-6 minute video describing the impact, and a written reflection.